GenesisEducationKyiv/front-end-school-3-0-vrymariev/docs/adr/0001-separate-ui-from-logic.md

 # ADR 0001: Separate UI from Business Logic in Forms and Components
+As the project grew, mixing UI and business logic made the code harder to maintain and test.
+Separating them improves clarity and supports team collaboration, despite the initial extra effort to refactor.

 ## Decision
 Extract business logic from UI components into separate controller hooks.